cuppuppy/papermc_example_plugin/README.md

 `./gradlew build`
-May take some time as the first time you build the plugin it requires a copy of the vanilla mincraft server.
+May take some time as the first time you build the plugin it requires a copy of the vanilla minecraft server.

 The plugin will be located in `build/libs/